 This post may contain affiliate links.
 Please see my disclosure policy.

 Classic all-butter shortbread cookies get a burst of fresh, zesty lemon flavor in these lemon shortbread cookies!
 With a buttery, melt-in-your-mouth texture, glazed lemon shortbread are the perfect cookie for lemon lovers.
-The slice and bake method means there’s no dough rolling or cookie cutters required!
+The slice and bake method means there’s no dough rolling or cookie cutters required (a total timesaver for you!).
 Recipe yields 24 cookies.

 Shortbread are one of my favorite types of homemade cookies.
 They’re simple to make with pantry staples and a great base for flavor variations like spice or citrus.

-My tip for maximum lemon flavor is to pulse fresh lemon zest with granulated sugar in a food processor for 1 minute.
-This quick step releases the natural oils from the zest to make lemon-sugar (and works well with other citrus fruit too).
+My tried and tested tip to add natural lemon flavor to lemon desserts (without using extract!) is to pulse fresh lemon zest with granulated sugar in a food processor for about a minute.
+This simple step releases all the natural oils from the zest to make lemon-sugar!

 Love shortbread cookies?
 Try cranberry orange shortbread cookies, chocolate chip shortbread cookies, or slice and bake toffee shortbread cookies next!